LethalCompanyModding/Thunderstore/Thunderstore-Upload-Howto.md

 Hey, you made a mod, great work!
 But uploading to the Thunderstore can be a bit daunting and there are a few _gotchas_ that aren't really well documented.
 In this brief tutorial I will help you avoid common pitfalls and successfully upload your first (or perhaps beyond) package to our community.

-> Notice: This document is still a WIP draft and is missing multiple crucial steps or complete information in existing steps

 ## Table of Contents
 - [Uploading Your First Package](#uploading-your-first-package)
   - [Table of Contents](#table-of-contents)